jerzh/jerzh.github.io/coursework.md

 **14.13 Psychology and Economics**

-What are we but partially naive quasihyperbolic discounters?
+(Self-study) What are we but partially naive quasihyperbolic discounters?

 ## Business